RTAAF C.A.R.E.S.

 Sample Weekly Topics:

-Understanding IEPs and Special Education.
+-Understanding IFSP, IEPs and Special Education.

-Managing aggressive or challenging behavior.
+-Understanding and managing aggressive or challenging behavior.

-Learning about recreational programs.
+-Learning about recreational programs.

-Challenges of raising siblings of children with autism.
+-Support for siblings of children with autism.

 Sample Guest Speakers:

--Disability Advocates from SEMCIL and ARC
+-Disability Advocates from SEMCIL and/or ARC

--Licensed Speech Pathologist from RPS School District
+-Licensed Speech Pathologist

 -Board Certified Behavior Analyst or Behavior Specialist